bnksn/GameOfLife/README.md

 - Tests

 ## How to run

-- cd into the root directory, then "cmake --build ./build/"
+- cd into the root directory
+- "cmake -B ./build"
+- "cmake --build ./build/"
 - "./build/GameOfLife"